 Both Open Call rounds will aim at funding innovative proposals that will enhance ASSIST-IoT's objectives framed (mandatorily) within one (out of its three) pilot(s).
 In particular, Open Call proposals are expected to address one specific challenge out of a list of possible challenges formulated by each pilot.
+Guiding principles are: (i) validating (at least a part of) ASSIST-IoT's architecture and (ii) providing added value to any of the pilots.
 Check Guide for Applicants for further info.